Wade-Nairn/myTutor/README.md

 MyTutor code test

 To Use

-npm init
+clone or download the repo
+open in your favorite editor
+using a terminal run
   npm install
   npm start

+follow the link to localhost

 Some notes about the project.